Sk-Gaitho/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19 - Replace all characters A and c to Z and e respectively 20 - Removes all letters c and C from input
 21 - Reverses its input
+22 - Displays all users and their home directories, sorted by users